The Best FIFA Women’s Player: USWNT star Megan Rapinoe scoops award ahead of Lyon's Lucy Bronze and Orlando Pride's Alex Morgan | Goal.com

 Meanwhile, the coach's award went to Jill Ellis, who made history at the Women’s World Cup.

-The USA boss became the first coach to win the tournament for a second time, having also led them to glory in the 2015 edition in Canada.
+The USWNT boss became the first coach to win the tournament for a second time, having also led them to glory in the 2015 edition in Canada.

+Under Ellis, the U.S. scored 26 goals while conceding just three throughout the tournament as she edged out Phil Neville and Sarina Wiegman to this year's award.

+Ellis is set to step down from her role as USWNT boss in the coming weeks, ending her run with the team after five-and-a-half years.